ralna/Normal_DD/README.md

 # Normal_DD
 Preconditioner for Normal Equation Matrix
 ## __IMPORTANT:__
-This code is a proof of concept to demonstrate the effectiveness of the preconditioner proposed in [1] and __SHOULD NOT__ be used otherwise.
+This code is a proof of concept to demonstrate the effectiveness of the preconditioner proposed in [1].
+Note that this code may not be efficient as it is purely sequential.
+Performance can be achieved by using a parallel implementation of the method, see for example the implementation available in [PCHPDDM](https://petsc.org/main/docs/manualpages/PC/PCHPDDM/) in [PETSc](https://petsc.org/release/).
+Potentially, the code can be used to test the preconditioner in a prototype code.

 ## Introduction
 This is a proof of concept Matlab code for the two-level additive Schwarz preconditioner for the normal equaiton proposed in [1]